What Can You Do To Help?

 - Be extra vigilant during family and holiday gatherings.

 - Lobby companies to add warning labels on snack/cereal/dog food bags.

-- Share this website on Facebook, Twitter, and other social media.
+- Share our website on your social media sites.

 - Click on our Social Media Icons below to follow Prevent Pet Suffocation.